Effects of the Progress of Improvement on the real Price of Manufactures

 - An equal quantity of rude produce becomes equal to more manufactured produce.

-- The landlord can then purchase more of the conveniencies and luxuries he wants.
+- The landlord can then buy more things.

 259 “Every increase in the real wealth of the society, every increase in the quantity of useful labour employed within it, tends indirectly to raise the real rent of land.”